oreqizer/oreqizer/content/web-app-rendering-101/index.md

 ![Server-side rendering flow](./ssr-flow.png "Server-side rendering flow")

 "C'mon, there has to be some caveat to this approach! :grimacing:" You might say.
 And you're right.
-You need a server, and a damn complex at that.
-In addition, getting data serialization and hydration working is quite tedious and prone to errors.
+A slow backend could delay TTFB, which would delay the initial render.
+In addition, you need a server, and a damn complex at that.
+On top of that, getting data serialization and hydration working is quite tedious and prone to errors.

 Here is a typical flow for a single request: